-The Company's Board has responsibility for strategic oversight and for ensuring that Management complies with legal and regulatory requirements.
-The Board of Directors adhere to the Terms of Reference, which details each director's statutory and fiduciary duties under Gibraltar law.
+The Company's board of directors ("Board") has responsibility for strategic oversight of the Company and for ensuring that the management of the Company ("Management") complies with its legal and regulatory requirements.
+The Board of Directors adheres to the Articles of Association, which details each director's statutory and fiduciary duties under Gibraltar law.